MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 > - Power Apps
 > - Power Automate
 >
 > Currently, having conditional access to only Power Automate isn't enough.
-To learn how to set up Conditional Access policies, go to [Plan a Conditional Access deployment](/azure/active-directory/conditional-access/plan-conditional-access) and [Control Access to Power Apps and Power Automate with Azure AD Conditional Access Policies](https://devblogs.microsoft.com/premier-developer/control-access-to-power-apps-and-power-automate-with-azure-ad-conditional-access-policies/#:~:text=Control%20Access%20to%20Power%20Apps%20and%20Power%20Automate,a%20Conditional%20Access%20Policy.%20...%204%20Summary.%20).
+To learn how to set up Conditional Access policies, go to [Plan a Conditional Access deployment](/azure/active-directory/conditional-access/plan-conditional-access) and [Control Access to Power Apps and Power Automate with Microsoft Entra Conditional Access Policies](https://devblogs.microsoft.com/premier-developer/control-access-to-power-apps-and-power-automate-with-azure-ad-conditional-access-policies/#:~:text=Control%20Access%20to%20Power%20Apps%20and%20Power%20Automate,a%20Conditional%20Access%20Policy.%20...%204%20Summary.%20).

 ## Privacy